 On the day of their mother’s funeral, Dani finds his brother Joel, a boy with special needs, hiding under the bed.

 Eugene, a teenage boy with Down syndrome, who is fascinated with rainbow mythology, has always felt like an outsider looking in.

 Mark Boerebach, a nearly blind recluse with Autism, gets to show his amazing music chart recall on a live TV quiz show.

-A recycling plant in Warsaw that provides jobs for people with learning difficulties, who would otherwise find it difficult to get work.
+A recycling plant in Warsaw that provides jobs for people with learning difficulties, who would find it difficult to get work.

-Seagulls Football Club exists to provide sporting opportunities to people with an intellectual disability in the suburbs of Melbourne.
+Seagulls Football Club exists to provide opportunities to people with an intellectual disability in the suburbs of Melbourne.

 ‘Ruggero’ is a comedy that shows that love is not a matter of ability – it is a matter of fortune.